Komárno

-Komárno (Komárom, Komorn, Коморан/Komoran), colloquially also called Révkomárom, Öregkomárom, Észak-Komárom in Hungarian; is a town in Slovakia at the confluence of the Danube and the Váh rivers.
-Historically it was formed by the "old town" on the left bank of Danube, present day Komárno in Slovakia, and by a "new town" on the right bank, present day Komárom in Hungary, which were historically one administrative unit.
+Komárno (Komárom, Komorn, Коморан/Komoran), colloquially also called Révkomárom, Öregkomárom, Észak-Komárom in Hungarian, is a town in Slovakia at the confluence of the Danube and the Váh rivers.
+Historically, it was formed by the "old town" on the left bank of the Danube, present-day Komárno in Slovakia, and by a "new town" on the right bank, present-day Komárom in Hungary, which were historically one administrative unit.
 Following World War I and the Treaty of Trianon, the border of the newly created Czechoslovakia cut the historical, unified town in half, creating two new independent towns in two countries.
 Komárno and Komárom are connected by the Elisabeth Bridge, which used to be an official border crossing between Slovakia and Hungary until border checks were lifted due to the Schengen Area rules.
 In 2020, a new road bridge was opened.

 Komárno is Slovakia's principal port on the Danube.
 It is also the center of the Hungarian community in Slovakia, which makes up 53.8% (2011 census) of the town's population.
 The town is the historic seat of the Serbian national minority in Slovakia.

 Names and etymology

 The name is of Slavic or Latin origin.
 The first interpretation is straightforward – the name consists of two parts: komár (Slavic/Slovak: a mosquito) and an ending -no (a place name).
 Thus, Komárom means "a place with many mosquitos", reflecting a location in a swampy area near the Danube.
 According to another theory, the name could be derived from Latin commercium (a trade center).

 One disputed record of the name of the settlement can be dated back to 1075 as Camarum.
-Further documents mention the settlement as Kamarn(iensis) / Komarn(iense) (1218), Kamarum (1266), Camarum (1268), Kamar (1283) and many other, e.g. Camaron, Comaron (between 1372 and 1498).
+Further documents mention the settlement as Kamarn(iensis) / Komarn(iense) (1218), Kamarum (1266), Camarum (1268), Kamar (1283), and many others, e.g., Camaron, Comaron (between 1372 and 1498).
 Villa Camarun was one of the 23 settlements belonging to the domain of the Komárom castle.

 The Hungarian name for the town is historically Komárom.
-Since the town has been split, the more colloquial names Révkomárom (Komárom Port), Öregkomárom (Old Komárom) and Észak-Komárom (North Komárom) are used to distinguish it from the town on the Hungarian side, which is simply called Komárom.
+Since the town has been split, the more colloquial names Révkomárom (Komárom Port), Öregkomárom (Old Komárom), and Észak-Komárom (North Komárom) are used to distinguish it from the town on the Hungarian side, which is simply called Komárom.